bresleveloper/ng6Tutorials/README.md

 1. directives -> do HW, HoverDirective
 2. ppt 7 - pipes, talk, do it all with HW
 3. ppt 8 - @Input/Output, do nested again comps, HW

+-- 6.3, 8

+# lession 6 - ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE

 4. ppt 9 - services, show lession 2 again with the services
 5. ppt 9.3 - Promise, show comp, HW
 6. Observalbes - do autocomplete, do ppt, HW

-# lession 6 - ppt 10 - routing, do comps, HW, how web/url works, LEARN AND MAKE LIFECYCLE

-ppt 9 - services, do comps, HW

 -OBS, can use some git raw items for ajax